Polycnemoideae: Description

 (bilocular, like in subfamily Gomphrenoideae).
 In fruit, the tepals are never conspicuously modified.

 Photosynthesis pathway

 The Polycnemoideae are all C_{3}-plants.
 This is considered a primary character.

 Distribution and evolution

 The Polycnemoideae are distributed in the temperate regions of Eurasia (central and southern Europe, northwestern Africa, Central Asia), North America, and Australia.

-Polycnemoideae began to diverge from Amaranthaceae s.str. in Eocene.
-At the edge from Eocene to Oligocene, the subfamily split into a lineage on the Northern Hemisphere, which was the ancestor of Polycnemum, and a lineage predominantly occurring on the Southern Hemisphere with the ancestors of Nitrophila, Hemichroa, and Surreya.
-An antarctic connection of these southern ancestors is assumed.
+Polycnemoideae began to diverge from Amaranthaceae sensu stricto in the Eocene.
+At the edge from Eocene to Oligocene, the subfamily split into a lineage in the Northern Hemisphere, which was the ancestor of Polycnemum, and a lineage predominantly occurring on the Southern Hemisphere with the ancestors of Nitrophila, Hemichroa, and Surreya.
+An Antarctic connection of these southern ancestors is assumed.
 The genus Nitrophila developed in South America and dispersed later to North America.
 The genera of the subfamily diversified during Miocene and Pliocene, with only a few rare species that seem to be relictual.